Malchemis/POC-Python-DPLL/readme.md

 - `--run_on_large_cnf`: Set to `True` to include large CNF files in the test.
 - `--run_on_large_cnf_only`: Set to `True` to run tests only on large CNF files.
 - `--log_level`: Set the logging level (e.g., `DEBUG`, `INFO`).

+Note: logging has yet to be implemented in the dpll_watchers implementation.

 ### Example Usage